facebook/react-native/docs/linking.md

 If the app launch was triggered by an app link, it will give the link url, otherwise it will give `null`

-NOTE: To support deep linking on Android, refer http://developer.android.com/training/app-indexing/deep-linking.html#handling-intents
+> To support deep linking on Android, refer http://developer.android.com/training/app-indexing/deep-linking.html#handling-intents